-A compliance noise monitoring survey was conducted during July 2013 and included both attended and unattended measurements.
+A compliance noise monitoring survey was conducted during July and August 2014 and included both attended and unattended measurements.

-The results of both attended and unattended measurements indicated that noise emissions from the Calga Sand Quarry plant were within the limits set in the Noise Monitoring Program at CN2, CN3 and CN4.
+The results of both attended and unattended measurements indicated that noise emissions from the Calga Sand Quarry plant were within the limits set in the Noise Monitoring Program at all the identified receivers.